Have a question that isn’t answered below?

 Who regulates Highland?

-The State of Wisconsin Department of Financial Institutions regulates us.
-Wisconsin securities laws impose substantially the same requirements as Federal Security Exchange Commission rules and laws.
+The State of Wisconsin Department of Financial Institutions and other state we are registered in regulate us.
+State securities laws impose substantially the same requirements as Federal Security Exchange Commission (SEC) rules and laws.
 We serve clients throughout Wisconsin and the United States.
-Information regarding investment advisor regulations is on the SEC’s website at: http://www.sec.gov/divisions/investment/iaregulation/memoia.htm
+Information regarding investment advisor regulations is on the SEC’s website at: brokercheck.finra.org

 What are your qualifications to provide us with this service?

-Adam has a Bachelors degree in Finance and holds the Chartered Financial Analyst (CFA) designation.
-Ken has an MBA in Finance and holds the Certified Financial Planner® (CFP) designation.
-Both have passed numerous securities exams over their careers.
-Adam has worked for some of the area’s top financial firms over the last 13 years before becoming a partner at HIA in 2009.
-Working with a diverse clientele, from new investors just building their portfolios to multi-generational families with $100 million portfolios has given Adam a broad range of experiences related to investment management and financial planning.
+Adam Drake has a Bachelors degree in Finance and holds the Chartered Financial Analyst (CFA) designation.
+Ken Karr has an MBA in Finance and holds the Certified Financial Planner® (CFP) designation.
+Beverly Whitman is a Certified Public Accountant (CPA) and holds the CFP designation.
+All of us have passed numerous securities exams over their careers.
+Adam has worked for some of the Milwaukee’s top financial firms before becoming a partner at Highland in 2009.
+Working with a diverse clientele, from new investors just building their portfolios to multi-generational families with $100 million portfolios, has given Adam a broad range of experiences related to investment management and financial planning.
 Ken spent the first 15 years of his career in law enforcement before joining Strong (now Wells Fargo) in 1996.
 Ken has 16 years experience as a financial advisor.
 In 2004 he joined an independent financial planning firm, and then founded HIA in 2006.

 Who is a typical client of Highland?